joshzhaa/todo-list/README.txt

-This takes a todo list in any order, and outputs a colored list of tasks in chronological order.
+This takes a todo list in any order (called list.txt), and outputs a colored list of tasks in chronological order.

 The format of list.txt is the following: